swamphobbit22/nc-news/README.md

 - [Vite](https://vitejs.dev/): Development and build tool.

 ## Contributing

-This project is a student portfolio piece and is not currently open to external contributions.
+This project is a student portfolio piece and is not currently open to external contributions, therefore I will not accept any pull requests.
 However, feel free to
 1. Fork the repository.
 2. Clone your own version